apache/druid/docs/content/querying/sql.md

 - The `COUNT(DISTINCT col)` aggregation functions by default uses a variant of [HyperLogLog](http://algo.inria.fr/flajolet/Publications/FlFuGaMe07.pdf), a fast approximate distinct counting algorithm.
-Druid SQL will switch to exact distinct counts if you set "useApproximateCountDistinct" to "false", either through query context or through broker configuration.
+Druid SQL will switch to exact distinct counts if you set "useApproximateCountDistinct" to "false", either through query context or through Broker configuration.
 - GROUP BY queries over a single column with ORDER BY and LIMIT may be executed using the TopN engine, which uses an approximate algorithm.
-Druid SQL will switch to an exact grouping algorithm if you set "useApproximateTopN" to "false", either through query context or through broker configuration.
+Druid SQL will switch to an exact grouping algorithm if you set "useApproximateTopN" to "false", either through query context or through Broker configuration.
 - The APPROX_COUNT_DISTINCT and APPROX_QUANTILE aggregation functions always use approximate algorithms, regardless of configuration.